 Given that North now enjoyed a match-winning lead it is understandable, if not perhaps quite forgivable, that they noticeably took the foot of the accelerator during the final term.
 Glenelg indeed registered the first couple of goals of the quarter, kicked by Hawkes and Rice, but any lingering hopes of a home team revival were quickly extinguished when Davey goaled for North.
 Much of the remainder of the play was quite frenetic but it was also somewhat unkempt and other than a couple of behinds to each side there was no further scoring.
 Final scores were North Adelaide 13.14 (92) defeated Glenelg 8.10 (58).
 All things considered it had been the Bays’ best performance of the season so far, but in acknowledging that it also needs to be admitted that the team had not yet given any real indication that it could provide the other seven teams in the SAFL with more than a token challenge.

 That said, it is doubtful if many people at Glenelg Oval that day would have predicted exactly how long Glenelg’s time in the doldrums would last.
 Moreover, in hindsight, during the course of the next four years there must have been many who came to regard the SAFL's decision as premature.
-During that time, the Glenelg Football Club blundered its way into the record books in spectacular, unparalleled fashion, losing every one of 56 league matches contested; indeed, during the entire course of its first 10 SAFL seasons, Glenelg never once finished higher than seventh on the ladder, and managed a paltry success rate of just 15.1%.
+During that time, the Glenelg Football Club blundered its way into the record books in spectacular, unparalleled fashion, losing every one of 56 league matches contested; indeed, during the entire course of its first ten SAFL seasons, Glenelg never once finished higher than seventh on the ladder, and managed a paltry success rate of just 15.1%.
 By any objective criteria, it would seem that the club was not ready for the demands of league football.
 Nevertheless, a league competition without Glenelg during the 1920s might have robbed aficionados of the game of the delight of seeing players of the calibre of Len Sallis, Jim Handby and Jack Owens in action.
-Sallis was a combative but highly skilful centreman who played 172 games for Glenelg between 1924 and 1935, winning the club's best and fairest award on five occasions; old timers remember him for his sure ball handling, irrespective of opposition pressure, and tremendous disposal skills.
+Sallis was a combative but highly skilful centreman who played 172 games for Glenelg between 1924 and 1935, winning the club's best and fairest award on five occasions; old timers would later remember him for his sure ball handling, irrespective of opposition pressure, and tremendous disposal skills.
 Handby, the club's first Magarey Medallist, shifted from South Adelaide in 1925 and made his debut in Glenelg's first ever league win; he was a determined, energetic and forceful player who played 123 games for the club - interestingly, without kicking a single goal - between 1925 and 1932.
 Broken Hill-born Owens was the first in a long line of great Glenelg full forwards; between 1924 and 1935 he played 177 games for the club, booting 827 goals, and heading the league goalkicking list on three occasions.

 Two of these men, Sallis and Owens, were teammates when Glenelg surprised the football world by winning the 1934 premiership.
-Prior to 1934, the Seasiders as they were popularly known at the time had never finished above 6th on the ladder, but under the coaching of former West Adelaide champion Bruce McGregor, appointed the previous year, the side had begun to play a tougher, more resolute - and ultimately much more successful - brand of football.
+Prior to 1934, the Seasiders as they were popularly known at the time had never finished above sixth on the ladder, but under the coaching of former West Adelaide champion Bruce McGregor, appointed the previous year, the side had begun to play a tougher, more resolute - and ultimately much more successful - brand of football.
 In 1933, Glenelg enjoyed what the Americans term “a winning season” for the first ever time, emerging victorious from 9 of its 17 league fixtures.
 The following year saw it overcome a slow start to transform itself into a formidable combination, vying for supremacy for much of the season with perennial powerhouse, Port Adelaide.
 In the end, both Glenelg and Port finished the minor round equal on points, and ahead of all other teams, with the Magpies' marginally better percentage securing the minor premiership.

 The Seasiders' first ever league final was an ostensible disaster which may, in fact, have constituted just the kind of wake-up call required to transform them from pretenders into bona fide contenders.
 Port Adelaide won with ease, 22.21 (159) to 13.16 (940, with Glenelg displaying a brittleness and indecisiveness which had not been apparent since the opening couple of games of the season.

 The 1934 SANFL grand final was one of the most exhilarating witnessed up to that point.
 Played at breakneck pace, Port Adelaide managed the first goal of the afternoon but never thereafter led.
-The majority of the Glenelg players put in the performances of their lives, enabling them to resist everything that their more illustrious opponents could throw at them.
+The majority of the Glenelg players put in the performances of their lives, enabling them to resist everything their more illustrious opponents could throw at them.
 Nevertheless, when Port levelled the scores late on in the final term there would have been few members of the 30,045 strong crowd who did not expect them to go on with the job.
-'Blue' Johnston (shown left), however, had other ideas, and his spectacular defensive mark on the goal line moments later effectively transformed the momentum of the game, precipitating as it did the move from which Glenelg secured the match winning goal.
+'Blue' Johnston, however, had other ideas, and his spectacular defensive mark on the goal line moments later effectively transformed the momentum of the game, precipitating as it did the move from which Glenelg secured the match winning goal.
 Final scores were Glenelg 18.15 (123); Port Adelaide 16.18 (114).
-Few at the Port could believe it, but the rest of the League rejoiced along with Glenelg.
+Few at the Port could believe it, but the rest of the league rejoiced along with Glenelg.

 Best in a fairly even team display by the victors was spring-heeled centre half forward Arch Goldsworthy, with the fleet-footed roving trio of Arthur Link, Roy Colyer and Lance Leak also exerting a decisive influence.